ClusterControl Proxy

 ClusterControl Manager

-The ClusterControl Manager binary called ccmgr is the main process (default port: 19501) which serves the web contents of ClusterControl Ops-C and acts as a proxying layer to all ClusterControl controllers added into it.
+The ClusterControl Manager binary called ccmgr is the main process (default port: 19501) which serves the web contents of ClusterControl GUI and acts as a proxying layer to all ClusterControl controllers added into it.
 The process is controlled by a systemd unit file located at /etc/systemd/system/cmon-proxy.service

 .
 Hence, the service management should follow the standard systemd format: